hellosign/hellosign-java-sdk/docs/AccountApi.md

 Create Account

-Creates a new HelloSign Account that is associated with the specified `email_address`.
+Creates a new Dropbox Sign Account that is associated with the specified `email_address`.

 ### Example